cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 How does this speed up the queries?

-Remember, in the normal solution we did a binary search in ever node.
+Remember, in the normal solution we did a binary search in every node.
 But with this modification, we can avoid all except one.

-To answer a query, we simply to a binary search in the root node.
+To answer a query, we simply do a binary search in the root node.
-This gives as the smallest element $y \ge x$ in the complete array, but it also gives us two positions.
+This gives us the smallest element $y \ge x$ in the complete array, but it also gives us two positions.
 The index of the smallest element greater or equal $x$ in the left subtree, and the index of the smallest element $y$ in the right subtree.
 Notice that $\ge y$ is the same as $\ge x$, since our array doesn't contain any elements between $x$ and $y$.
 In the normal Merge Sort Tree solution we would compute these indices via binary search, but with the help of the precomputed values we can just look them up in $O(1)$.
 And we can repeat that until we visited all nodes that cover our query interval.